maelys-mcardle/snowflake/docs/language-reference.md

    BANK is a positive integer preceded with a @ symbol (eg. @01).
-LITERAL can be anything (text, positive integer, float) DEVICE is a positive integer.
+LITERAL can be anything (text, positive integer, float) LABEL is a positive integer preceded with a : symbol (eg. :01).
+ DEVICE is a positive integer.
    TYPE is a positive integer between 11 and 15, reflecting the TYPES instructions
 ```